coderaffantamboli/Landing-Page/README.md

 HTML5 & CSS3: Clean, structured HTML and CSS code for efficient and attractive design.
 Responsiveness: Ensures a consistent experience on screens of all sizes.
 Branding Elements: Incorporates a logo and carefully selected images to represent the theme of the website.

+## Repository Structure
+index.html  # Main HTML file.
+style.css # CSS file for styling.
+logo.png # Logo of the website.
+food.png # Food image used in the design.